NBISweden/vcf2cytosure/README.md

     TIDDIT --cov -b <input.bam> -o <coverage_pefix>

+The binning of the input coverage file may be controlled using the --bins parameter:

+	vcf2cytosure --vcf <input.vcf> --out <output.cgh> --snv <snv.vcf> --bins 50

+Here 50 coverage bins will be pooled into one probe.
+The number of probes affect the amount of detail and resolution in the analysis.
+A large number of probes will make cytosure sluggish.

 ## Structural variants
 Structural variant (SV) types DEL, DUP, TDUP, IDUP, INV, and INS are supported.